 - Ethnic diversity

 - Various rides and attractions

 Why it’s awesome: The seaside Coney Island was once the biggest amusement area in the USA.
 Interestingly, the area was also responsible for several innovations and technological advances in the past, including baby incubators.
 Although Coney Island went into decline for a period it is again today a thriving area for fun.
 There are rollercoasters and other rides, sideshows, carnival-like games, movies, a museum, and more.
-Of course, visitors can also stroll along the sandy shores and take a dip in the sea too, and there’s a huge assortment of places to eat and drink.
+Coney Island was once the best places to go in New York for young couples and families, it still holds some charm.

 One of the most incredible free places to go to in New York

 Why it’s awesome: First Street Garden is a beautiful and thought-inspiring community garden in New York’s Lower East Side.
 There’s no charge to enjoy the garden when it’s open and, even if the gate is locked, you can still admire the interesting artwork through the railings.
 Established as a garden in the 1980s, striking murals were painted on the walls.
 What makes these art pieces different to many other artworks, however, is that they all honour influential women who made a difference in America.